 Email Marketing Strategy Quick Wins – Optimise your emails

 46% of email opens come from mobile devices (Litmus, 2018).
-That’s basically half of email opens.
-And that’s why you need to make sure your emails designs are suitable, functional and optimised for mobile.
+That’s basically half of the email opens.
+And that’s why you need to make sure your email designs are suitable, functional, and optimised for mobile.

 Here is what the means.